Remote Auditing Training

 Fortunately, this new online Remote Auditing techniques training course will help you understand how to improve your remote auditing capacity, procedures, and interviewing strategies.

-- But the global pandemic is restricting site visits and hence, limiting onsite auditing opportunities for regulators and contract holders.
+- But the global pandemic began restricting site visits and limited onsite auditing opportunities for regulators and contract holders.

-- These travel restrictions are coinciding with a growing demand for medical products.
+- Travel restrictions and border closures during the global crisis also coincided with a growing demand for medical products.

 The combination of (a) restricted auditing opportunities and (b) higher demands for medications/medical supplies (such as masks and respirators) increases the risk of harms to global public health, practitioner safety and patient healthcare outcomes.